CollabAR-Source/RMVMDD/README.md

   - Xu, Jun, Hui Li, Zhetong Liang, David Zhang, and Lei Zhang.
 "Real-world noisy image denoising: A new benchmark." arXiv preprint arXiv:1804.02603 (2018).

 ### 1.3 Multiple distortion Multi-view image sets
-We collect three single distortion Multi-view image sets with different distortion types.
-For set, it contains a certain image distortion type and has the same category, instance and view settings as the pristine imageset.
-Specifically, **three types of image distortion** are considered: *Motion blur, Gaussian blur,* and *Noise*.
-Smartphones or the head-mounted AR set cameras frequently contain motion blur caused by the motion of the user.
-Gaussian blur appears when the camera is de-focusing or the image is taken underwater or in a foggy environment.
-And Noise is inevitable in images because of poor illumination conditions, digital zooming, and the use of a low-quality image sensor.
+We collect four multiple distortion Multi-view image sets.
+In each set, images contains a certain combination of multiple distortions and the set has the same category, instance and view settings as the pristine imageset.
+Specifically, **four types of image distortion** are considered: *noise  +  motion blur,  Gaussian blur + noise,  Gaussian blur + motion blur*, and *Gaussian blur + noise + motion blur*.

 For each type of distortion, **three distortion levels** are considered.
-We are using the following methods to collect those distorted images.
+We are using the same methods as the single distortion Multi-view image sets to collect those distorted images.

-- Motion blur:
-  - Nah, Seungjun, Tae Hyun Kim, and Kyoung Mu Lee.
-"Deep multi-scale convolutional neural network for dynamic scene deblurring."
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3883-3891.
-2017.
-- Gaussian blur:
-  - Bae, Soonmin, and Frédo Durand.
-"Defocus magnification."
-In Computer Graphics Forum, vol. 26, no. 3, pp. 571-579.
-Oxford, UK: Blackwell Publishing Ltd, 2007.
-- Noise:
-  - Xu, Jun, Hui Li, Zhetong Liang, David Zhang, and Lei Zhang.
-"Real-world noisy image denoising: A new benchmark." arXiv preprint arXiv:1804.02603 (2018).

 #### Examples of augmented distorted images in the dataset:
 <img src="https://github.com/CollabAR-Source/MVMDD/blob/master/distorted_images.png" width = "700" height = "400" hspace="70" align=center />